Jeqqe/discord-bot/README.md

 ## Features

-- Role assignment by reactions
+- Role assignment by reactionsr